-2.3.4.
-The economy of Russian Federation
+4.5.
+The economy and economic policy of Russian Federation

 The Russian Federation (RF) is the largest by the territory state in the world and takes sixth place by the number of population (after China, India, the USA, Indonesia and Brazil).
 It disposes of the biggest total reserves of natural resources, especially fuel and energy ones.